We invite your feedback on the Draft Masterplan

-The Victorian Planning Authority (VPA) is working in partnership with Knox City Council and State agencies, including the Department of Health and Human Services (DHHS) and VicRoads to establish a new integrated health precinct for Wantirna.
-The preparation of a master plan for Wantirna Health Precinct will include specialist technical investigations as well as key stakeholder and community engagement.
+The Victorian Planning Authority (VPA) is working in partnership with Knox City Council and State Government agencies, including the Department of Health and Human Services (DHHS) and the Department of Transport (DoT) to establish a new integrated health precinct for Wantirna.
+We will create a land use and development master plan for Wantirna Health Precinct informed by specialist technical investigations and key stakeholder and community engagement.

 The plan will provide a framework to guide the site’s transition towards a specialised health precinct that includes a wide range of complementary medical services, employment, education and research facilities, training opportunities, accommodation, access and transport.
-The plan and supporting planning scheme amendment will also facilitate the future development of the VicRoads land which has been identified as surplus to VicRoads needs.
+The plan and supporting planning scheme amendment will also facilitate the future development of the DoT land which has been identified as surplus to DoT needs.

 The majority of the land is owned by the state government, with parcels belonging to Department of Health and Human Services and VicRoads, there is also a parcel in private ownership.

 Wantirna Health Precinct is a State significant health precinct and will help to support and complement existing health services in Wantirna and create new opportunities for a wide range of health-related services, employment, education and research.

 As identified in Plan Melbourne (2017-2050), the purpose of health and education precincts is to stimulate innovation and create employment.
 Health and education precincts are of fundamental importance to the emerging knowledge economy and surrounding communities.

 Located approximately 25km east of Melbourne CBD within the municipality of Knox, the Wantirna Health Precinct covers approximately 21.8 hectares of land in Wantirna.
 The site is located immediately to the west of Knox Private Hospital and includes Wantirna Health.